0. What is a Workflow Diagram?

-As well as for information systems and quality management, the employment of this person corresponds to “indirect investment”, it should look very high return on investment in the medium term.
-Or he or she must be a person who brings high return on investment for them.
+As well as for information systems and quality management, the employment of the Process Owner corresponds to “indirect investment”.
+It should look for very high return on investment in the medium term, or he or she must be a person who brings high returns on investment.
 Depending on the organization, they might hire a person who bundles process owners as one of the executives.
-In fact, many companies have the CPO (Chief Process Officer) position to serve as the person responsible for optimizing the Workflow enterprise-wide, as well as the CTO (Chief Technical Officer), who is responsible for the strategy and technology and the CIO (Chief Information Officer) who is responsible for the information strategy.
-(There is also discussion about whether the COO and CFO should be involved or not, but I think a person with a specialized knowledge of the “business processes” should govern the entire company.)
+In fact, many companies have the CPO (Chief Process Officer) position to serve as the person responsible for optimizing the Workflow enterprise-wide, as well as the CTO (Chief Technical Officer), who is responsible for the strategy and technology, and the CIO (Chief Information Officer) who is responsible for the information strategy.
+(There is also discussion about whether the COO and CFO should be involved or not, but I think a person with specialized knowledge of the “business processes” should govern the entire company.)

 By the way, BPMN is for the computers.
 There is no need to understand BPMN deeply for generalists who want to improve the Workflow (including the process owner end user).
-However, they do need to work with Workflow charts and to be able to read the charts roughly.
+However, they do need to work with Workflow diagrams and to be able to read the diagrams roughly.

-About [A] Theory, there are specialized manuals, for example “BPM 100 Success Secrets”, but they are not yet the definitive textbook.
+About A) Theory, there are specialized manuals, for example, “BPM 100 Success Secrets”, but they are not yet the definitive textbook.
 (Though I think some easy to understand handbooks by the OCEB (OMG Certified Expert In BPM) will come out in the near future.)
-For now, it may be enough to check a variety of good books and magazine articles about how to draw the Workflow which have been around for a while now.
+For now, it may be enough to check a variety of good books and magazine articles about how to draw the Workflow which has been around for a while now.
 Questetra website has a number of articles for learning purposes, such as “Golden Rules of Business Process Modelling”.

-A good example for [B], is hard to find.
-It is, of course, because the skills to improve the operational efficiency are not meant to be shared easily.
+A good example for B), is hard to find.
+It is, of course, because the skills to improve operational efficiency are not meant to be shared easily.
 It is a “source of competitiveness” in some cases.
-However, recently you can find templates and samples of Workflow charts on a web search.
+However, recently you can find templates and samples of Workflow diagrams on a web search.
 Like other companies, Questetra offers a site of operations templates called “workflow sample”.
-It has more than 500 Workflow charts, so I want you to come visit our site and do a search.
+It has more than 500 Workflow diagrams, so I want you to come and visit our site and do a search.